 It shall be possible to set the luminance level according to the lighting conditions of the surroundings.
-Poor luminance can lead to low contrast and consequently affect legibility and colour discrimination and thus lead to misinterpretations.
-It shall be possible to set a sufficiently high and low luminance levels with respect to the ambient lighting in order to present a comfortable viewing situation and to avoid eyestrain.
+Poor luminance can lead to low contrast and consequently affect legibility and colour discrimination and the potential for misinterpretations.
+It shall be possible to set a sufficiently high luminance level relative to the ambient lighting in order to present a comfortable viewing situation and to avoid eyestrain.